 Class action claims related to all three of these prescription drugs have settled.
 The deadline for submitting claims for settlement of the class action in Canada for Pfizer’s drugs Celebrex and Bextra was December 22, 2012.
 We are acting for some claimants for Celebrexa and Bextra, although most of our clients with similar claims relate to the drug Vioxx manufactured by Merck.
 All 3 of these drugs are Cox-2 inhibitors which are a specific form of non steroidal anti inflammatory drug which is believed to have the effect of increasing the risk of users to have heart attacks or strokes.

-We have submitted claims on behalf of our Bextra and Celebrex clients.
+We submitted claims on behalf of our Bextra and Celebrex clients.
 We now understand that there have been about 200 claims in total which is a surprisingly low number especially considering the widespread popular use of Celebrex.
 Bextra was a new drug introduced shortly before the Vioxx recall and there were not very many people taking it.
-We understand that some claims including those submitted several months ago are still being “assessed” and that no claims have been paid to date.
-Since the deadline has passed for further claims we have received some claim assessments for our clients and for some we have had to send in additional material.
-The assessments we have so far on Bextra look good and those clients are pleased with them.
+We understand that all claims have been “assessed” but no claims have been paid to date.
+Since the deadline has passed for further claims we have received claim assessments for our clients.
+The assessments we have on Bextra look good and our clients are pleased with them.
 Actual payments may be a lot less than the assessed amounts but we do not know that yet.
 Letters are expected for each claim saying how much will be paid and confirming information for purposes of payment.
 With all claims assessed, and as of June 11, 2014 all appeals of assessments complete we are hoping for payment soon.
 The individual payments will have to be approved by a court before they are actually made.
 As the year comes to an end this month and there is no indication that any payments are on the way, we do not expect to see any money on Celebrex or Bextra until 2015.